garasnote/angular-basics/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Reasons

+I started this project to learn the basics of Angular, so It's useless for anyone else on the planet, so far I have experienced with: modules, components, ngIf, ngFor, and ngElse.
+Also, there is some spanish here and there, don't mind that.